 Redbuds are also great beside taller trees

-Redbuds also look great underneath taller trees.
-Redbuds are understory trees, which are shorter trees (the Eastern redbud usually gets not more than 30 feet tall) that tend to be found underneath larger trees in the forest.
-If you have an edge that could use some smaller trees, plant a few together alongside taller native trees like Oak, Tulip Poplar, and Cucumber Magnolias.
+Redbuds are understory trees, which are shorter trees that typically grow beneath larger trees.
+If you have an area that could use some smaller trees, consider planting a few together alongside taller native trees, such as oaks, tulip poplars, and cucumber magnolias.

 Where can you buy redbud trees?